-If you don’t go and catch them yourself then several superb Dalmatian restaurants will serve up some of the finest seafood and those oysters in all of Croatia, if not Europe!
+If you don’t go and catch them yourself then several superb Dalmatian restaurants will serve up some of the finest seafood and oysters in all of Croatia, if not Europe!

 Orebic is situated on the southwest tip of the Peljesac peninsular at the base of Mount Ilija.
 There are beautiful beaches here lined with palm trees as well as a little fishing village with views across Korcula.
 There is a regular ferry that takes the short hop over to Korcula so this is an ideal excursion if staying in Orebic.

-I believe there are better places to stay in Dalmatia than Orebic…. it is perhaps good for those traveling as an overnight stop before an early morning ferry to Korcula or to explore the south mainland.
+I believe there are better places to stay in Dalmatia than Orebic…. it is perhaps good for those travelling as an overnight stop before an early morning ferry to Korcula or to explore the south mainland.
 Having said that the wine from Orebic and the Peljesac peninsular is excellent so maybe my memories of this village are a little hazy.

 Where do you start with this perfect medieval city?
 The huge walls were built between the 11th and 17th centuries and today you will find tourists paying a fee to climb the steps and walk around them for views of the city from above.
 One tip when doing this is to avoid the hottest part of the day as it’s hard work with little shade and limited refreshment stops.

 Dubrovnik is alive both day and night with tourists although an ever-decreasing number of locals still live in the little cobbled side streets off the main Stradun where restaurants, cafes, and bars line the street.
-There are two gates at either end of the old town – Pile gate is north and Ploce by the old harbor is south.
+There are two gates at either end of the old town – Pile Gate is north and Ploce by the old harbour is south.
 In the mornings the bars and cafes are filled with people enjoying the coffee, in the afternoons it’s the delicious ice cream, and in the early evening, it’s the cool beer that draws you in!
-Dubrovnik is the perfect place to people watch.
+Dubrovnik is the perfect place to people-watch.
 Within the city, walls are boutiques, souvenir shops, churches, palaces, museums, and markets so whenever you visit there is plenty to do.
 The nightlife within the walls is pretty low key although a couple of Irish bars tend to attract the crowds.

 A couple of bars I love in Dubrovnik are the tiny Troubadour where they regularly play Jazz outside on the cobbled streets or the Beach Bar Buza which is a late afternoon / early evening establishment where you stoop to get through this narrow entrance to a bar perched outside the city walls but where you can enjoy a sundowner with views across the Adriatic and the island of Lokrum.
 The Buza Bar is a real hidden gem and the word in Croatian means “hole” as it is accessed by a hole in the old city walls.
 There are nowadays several high-end glitzy bars catering to the rich and famous…. avoid those and feel the real Croatia!

-Just across from Dubrovnik you will find the island of love – Lokrum where you can find the ruins of a Benedictine monastery, botanical gardens, a restaurant and there is also a pool with swings and countless spots to relax and gaze across the Adriatic sea without a care in the world.
+Just across from Dubrovnik, you will find the island of love – Lokrum where you can find the ruins of a Benedictine monastery, botanical gardens, and a restaurant and there is also a pool with swings and countless spots to relax and gaze across the Adriatic sea without a care in the world.

-Dubrovnik also has a fabulous cable car that will take you just 4 minutes to the top of Mount Srd for views of the city and where there is a classy restaurant and also the Homeland War Museum dedicated to the history of the Balkan war back in the early ’90s.
+Dubrovnik also has a fabulous cable car that will take you just 4 minutes to the top of Mount Srd for views of the city where there is a classy restaurant and also the Homeland War Museum dedicated to the history of the Balkan war back in the early ’90s.
 It’s fascinating and I would highly recommend it.

 Now Dubrovnik is not just about what takes place within the old city walls.
 There is much more to discover including the lovely Lapad peninsular where there are a selection of well-priced hotels as well as a popular beach and promenade full of bars and restaurants.
 Access to the old town from here is best by bus which is cheap and cheerful and drops you right outside the city walls.
 Add to this local markets, the Gruz port area and the Franjo Tuđman Bridge – one of the largest single-pylon, cable-stayed bridges in the world.

-I love Dubrovnik although in recent times with the arrival of big cruise ships it can get very busy so I prefer it out of high season and I also shudder at some of the prices being charged now.
+I love Dubrovnik although in recent times with the arrival of big cruise ships, it can get very busy so I prefer it out of high season and I also shudder at some of the prices being charged now.
 Most well-located hotels are now 5-star and offer a high standard of service while catering to families or couples or even those just wanting a weekend break – Dubrovnik is for everyone – just not all at the same time hopefully.

-Just 11 km south of Dubrovnik is the little fishing village of Mlini is sheltered by high mountains, nestled amongst pine trees, cypresses, olive trees, orange groves, oleanders, and many excellent beaches which bask in the warmth of the Mediterranean sun.
-Old stone houses, a peaceful harbor, and a pleasant shoreline just add to the traditional and untouched feel of this small hamlet.
+Just 11 km south of Dubrovnik is the little fishing village of Mlini is sheltered by high mountains, and nestled amongst pine trees, cypresses, olive trees, orange groves, oleanders, and many excellent beaches which bask in the warmth of the Mediterranean sun.
+Old stone houses, a peaceful harbour, and a pleasant shoreline just add to the traditional and untouched feel of this small hamlet.

 Dubrovnik is a short 10km bus or boat ride away.
 The Zupa Valley with its enchanting villages, vineyards, and farms is just a 15-minute walk away.

-Always a favorite with the Brits, I have yet to meet anyone who does not like Cavtat in Southern Dalmatia.
-Located on the western shores of the Konavle Valley, an area of natural beauty south of Dubrovnik, Cavtat is such a delightful resort with a picturesque bay, harbor, and palm-fringed promenade.
+Always a favourite with the Brits, I have yet to meet anyone who does not like Cavtat in Southern Dalmatia.
+Located on the western shores of the Konavle Valley, an area of natural beauty south of Dubrovnik, Cavtat is such a delightful resort with a picturesque bay, harbour, and palm-fringed promenade.
 It is a mix of ancient culture, modern hotels, gift shops, pavement cafes, bars and I am afraid now quite expensive restaurants that come alive at night time.
-A walk around the peninsula path is a lovely early morning or sunset experience as are checking out the back streets, the art galleries, the Baroque parish church, and the octagonal Mausoleum built by the famous sculpture Mestrovic.
+A walk around the peninsula path is a lovely early morning or sunset experience as are checking out the back streets, the art galleries, the Baroque parish church, and the octagonal Mausoleum built by the famous sculptor Mestrovic.
 A really popular pastime is to head down to the bay at about 6 pm and catch a game of water polo – a sport where Croatians excel.